miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 ---
-title: How I Finally Got My LLM to Play Nice with the Web UI
+title: How I Finally Got My LLM to Play Nice With the Web UI
 permalink: /how-i-finally-got-my-llm-to-play-nice-with-the-web-ui/
 description:
 layout: post
-sort_order: 1
+sort_order: 2
 ---

 ## Developers Can Control Browser with LLMs